delta-io/delta/PROTOCOL.md

 ## Writer Requirements for IcebergCompatV1

-When enabled and active, writers must:
+When supported and active, writers must:
 - Require that Column Mapping be enabled and set to either `name` or `id` mode
-- Require that Deletion Vectors are not enabled (and, consequently, not active, either). i.e., the `deletionVectors` table feature is not present in the table `protocol`.
+- Require that Deletion Vectors are not supported (and, consequently, not active, either). i.e., the `deletionVectors` table feature is not present in the table `protocol`.
 - Require that partition column values are materialized into any Parquet data file that is present in the table, placed *after* the data columns in the parquet schema
 - Require that all `AddFile`s committed to the table have the `numRecords` statistic populated in their `stats` field
 - Block adding `Map`/`Array`/`Void` types to the table schema (and, thus, block writing them, too)